jhthorpe/superHEAT/README.md

 This repo is designed to facilitate the generation and investigation of theoretical model chemistries, and to serve as a curated dataset for quantum chemical calculations on species of interest.
 A brief description of the various modules and capabilities is given below.
 Each source file has a more detailed description, and examples for users are given in the examples directory.

+## Installation
+Note that the archive is (and must always be) zipped on the Git repo.
+The 'zip_archive.py' and 'unzip_archive.py' scripts are given as an OS independent way of performing these actions.

+TODO: support for various commands?
+A module load?

 ## Dependencies
 1. docopt
 2. python3.0 or later